sagits/android-fast-dao/README.md

-- You can define your server requests types on GenericAbstractDao.class, but its already pre configured for restfull.
+- You can define your server requests types on **GenericAbstractDao.class**, but its already pre configured for restfull.

 Create a class that extends GenericAbstractDao using your the model that your want :